Bigger the family, more the mouths to feed.

 Land degradation: Role of agricultural practices

-Most of these practices are not tuned with the natural processes and the natural variety found in nature.
+Most of these practices are not tuned to the natural processes and the natural variety of nature.
 That is why, they have been causing land degradation (among other things).

-The increased use of chemicals; as fertilizer and pesticide, has disturbed the natural balance of nutrients in the soil.
+The increased use of chemicals; as fertilizer and pesticide, has disturbed the natural composition of nutrients in the soil.
 Today, most farmers overuse these products.
-If a farmer overused the NPK fertilizer, the nitrogen, phosphorous and potassium content of the soil drastically increases.
+If a farmer overuses the NPK fertilizer, the nitrogen, phosphorous and potassium content of the soil drastically increases.
 While this may help the immediate crops grow, most plants cannot survive in extreme conditions.
 In the long-term, increasing nitrogen, phosphorous and potassium in the soil increases the acidity of the soil, which reduces the uptake of these nutrients.
 As a result, there is no increasing benefit from adding fertilizers after a critical threshold is reached.
 Research shows that we can get the same yield with 40% less fertilizers currently being applied to fields.
-The excess amount of macronutrients, particularly nitrogen and phosphorous, get washed away with irrigated water to local water bodies, leading to eutrophication .
+The excess amount of macronutrients, particularly nitrogen and phosphorus, get washed away with irrigated water to local water bodies, leading to eutrophication.

 Modern agricultural practices have also shifted our agriculture system from a polycrop to a monocrop culture (this may not be quite modern after all).
 Few staple and economic crops are grown extensively, other indigenous varieties are shunned.
 Previously, a single patch of land would have many types of crops being grown in it over the year.
 This would allow the land to replenish itself of lost nutrients, since different crops have different nutrient requirements.
 With monocrops, the diversity of an agricultural ecosystem decreases and impacts other microorganisms and insects that could have stabilized the ecosystem.

 Further, monocrops with heavy fertilizer application has lead to a spike in pest attacks (larger crops also mean more food for pests!).
-This is causing increasing use of another agricultural input; pesticides.
+This is causing a rise in pesticide use.
 Pesticides have a destabilizing on the ecosystem by selectively killing parts of a food web.
 Sometimes, pesticides also kill the insect along with their natural predators.
-Insects tend to develop mutations to build resistance to pesticides as well.
-When the natural predators of an insect are dead, the insect population will greatly rise with these mutations, leading to resurgence of pest attacks.
+Insects, however, tend to develop mutations to build resistance to pesticides.
+When the natural predators of an insect are dead, the insect population will rise with these mutations, leading to resurgence of pest attacks.

 An interesting problem has arisen with increased agricultural potency.
 Previously wasted lands, highly acidic or alkaline lands have now become potential agricultural land, because our new varieties of crops are resistant to harsh conditions.
 For example, the development of wheat varieties tolerant to acid soil conditions with high aluminium content, permitted the introduction of agriculture in sensitive Brazilian ecosystems as Cerrado semi-humid tropical savanna.
 Today, the land there is further depleted in living condition for the native species there, and has resulted in huge biodiversity loss.

-Well, the population isn’t growing any smaller.
+Waste less food: The population isn’t growing any smaller.
 Therefore, we have to continue growing crops intensively and round the year.
 One way to minimize pressure on land is to reduce food wastage.
-Many of the western countries have a food surplus; many of the eastern countries have a food deficit.
+It is estimated that EUR 800 worth of avoidable food waste is generated every year in Europe.
 A lot of the food produced and stored in warehouses are spoiled naturally or infested by pests and destroyed.
 Such management mistakes can be reduced, and we would not need to produce so much food.